splynx/docs/files/en/addons_modules/speedtest/speedtest.md

 ![Add-ons](0.png)

-Locate or search for the "splynx-speedtest" add-on and click on the install icon in the *Actions* column
+Locate or search for the "splynx-speedtest" add-on and click on the install icon in the *Actions* column:

 ![Integrations addons](config_integrations.png)

-Click on the "OK, confirm button" to begin the installation process.
+Click on the `OK, confirm` button to begin the installation process.

 ![Install](2.png)